mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/staff-onboarding-guide.md

 ### [General Onboarding Activities](https://handbook.mattermost.com/contributors/onboarding)

 Welcome to Mattermost!
 This is a general overview of activities that all staff should do within their first 90 days.
-New staff will also be assigned a checklist of activities to complete through [BambooHR](https://handbook.mattermost.com/operations/workplace/people#bamboohr).
-Some of those checklist items are also listed here.
+New staff will also be assigned a checklist of activities to complete through Rippling.

 #### Week 1

 * Share your bio with your manager.
 This will be posted in the [Welcome channel](https://community.mattermost.com/private-core/channels/welcome) in the private Staff team by your manager with the hashtag **\#newcolleague**.
-* Attend the Onboarding Session with the People Team, Mondays at 10 AM ET, Toronto Time.
+* Attend the Onboarding Session with the People and IT Teams.
 * Join Mattermost public channels listed [here](https://docs.google.com/document/d/1f57dwj7G6WKCDbFQxcfdDejT4apduvb656_s_OFy6N8/edit).
 * Review the expense policy: [How to spend company money](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money).
 * Attend your first [COM](https://handbook.mattermost.com/operations/operations/company-cadence#customer-obsession-meeting-aka-com).
 Join the [Customer Obsession Meeting channel](https://community.mattermost.com/private-core/channels/cust-obs-meeting) and find past COM meetings in the channel to view at your leisure.